This topic describes how you can identify and update certificates that either you or another operator have set manually in BOSH CredHub.

 BOSH_ENVIRONMENT=10.0.0.5 bosh "}

-6. Select the Status tab.
+6. Click the Status tab.

 7. In the BOSH Director row, locate and record the IP address of the BOSH Director.
 For example, 10.0.0.5.

-Target and Log in to the BOSH CredHub API Server
+Target and log in to the BOSH CredHub API server

-To login and access the CredHub API:
+To log in to and access the CredHub API:

 2. Set the CredHub API target of the CLI by running: